psychobolt/react-electron-boilerplate/README.md

 yarn start # compile new code changes and reloads the app
 ```

-> Alternatively, you can launch in Visual Studio Code in debug mode.
+> Alternatively, you can launch "Debug App" in Visual Studio Code in debugger.

-Tesing only with production code (watch and debug unnecessary):
+Testing only with production code (watch and debug unnecessary):

 ```sh
 yarn prod